phaethonp/we-ai/intro.md

 https://primeshare.app/section_4 <br>

 ### Solutions:
-**Connect Your Project to AI;** Your AI Managing Agent and Services platform<br><br>
+**Connect Your Project to AI;** Your AI Managing Agent and Services platform<br>
 Our team is developing a solution to link every property development to AI-Platform.
-What you get:<br>
+What you get:<br><br>
 **1. a Communications Hub:** Streamline communications, messages, and emails.<br>
 Accessreal-time AI-generated insights and recommendations.<br>
 **2. Discover data.
 Build a knowledge base**<br><br>